Bryukh/checkio-articles/roman-numerals.md

 # Roman Numerals

-Republic, Julius Caesar and  Colosseum.
+The Republic, Julius Caesar, The Colosseum.
 Yes, I'm talking about Ancient Rome.
-Couple days ago I've read Conn Iggulden's book about Caesar inherit - Octavian and remember about Checkio Mission "Roman Numerals".
-So let's look at these numeral system today.
+A few days ago I read Conn Iggulden's book about Caesar successor, Octavian and remembered the CheckiO mission "Roman Numerals".
+So let's look revisit this numeral system.

 Roman numerals come from the ancient Roman numbering system.
 They are based on specific letters of the alphabet which are combined to signify the sum (or, in some cases, the difference) of their values.
 The first ten Roman numerals are:

-`I, II, III, IV, V, VI, VII, VIII, IX, and X.`
+`I, II, III, IV, V, VI, VII, VIII, IX, X`

-The Roman numeral system is decimal based but not directly positional and does not include a zero.
+The Roman numeral system is decimal based, but not directly positional and does not include a zero.
 Roman numerals are based on combinations of these seven symbols:

 ![Roman-numerals](http://checkio.s3.amazonaws.com/blog/share/roman-numeral-example.svg)